 - Matchbox cars can fit into the larger eggs.
 Kids LOVE cars!

 - Lego mini figures would be great in Easter eggs as well.
 Wouldn’t it be fun to find those!

 - Tiny pencil sharpeners fit in Easter eggs as well.

 - Itty bitty toys of all kinds.
 Mini slinkies, tiny action figures, baby playdough, silly putty or slime canisters.

 - I love to stuff the eggs with quarters, dollar bills and a few larger bills for prizes.

-The things that can fit into Easter eggs are only limited by your imagination.
+The candy alternatives for Easter eggs are only limited by your imagination.
 Oriental has a ton of choices at decent prices for childcare providers and parents like myself that have a small budget.
 They have tons of party supplies for Easter as well.
-Check out their website and order your Easter supplies.

 What do you love to use for Easter egg stuffers?